kentotomita/kentotomita.github.io/_research/cislunar_ip.md

 By adeptly leveraging the Extended Information Filter, our research delineates a path to a superior sensor tasking algorithm for cislunar space.
 Furthermore, it illuminates the intricate dynamics of cislunar space and how they can be harnessed to optimize state uncertainty predictions.

 For a deeper and more detailed exploration, I invite readers to peruse the full research paper.
 Queries and discussions on the topic are most welcome.

-Thank you for your engagement with our research endeavors.

 ---